zirreal/ping-ipfs-gateway/README.md

 ## How to use

-Use a a simple function.
+Use as a simple function.

 ```
 pingIPFS()